EnFlexIT/AgentWorkbench/getting-started.md

 * [https://www.youtube.com/watch?v=xO5DpU2j-WE](https://www.youtube.com/watch?v=xO5DpU2j-WE)

 ... or simply do what most programmers do, if they have a specific question: [ask Google](http://lmgtfy.com/?q=Eclipse+beginner+tutorial)!

-Starting your Eclipse IDE the first time, you will be prompted to define a workspace directory.
-Background: Eclipse organizes Java projects in different, so-called workspaces, For example: while you develop your website code in one workspace, you can develop your agent system in another.
+Starting your Eclipse IDE the first time, you will be prompted to define a workspace directory. _Background_: Eclipse organizes Java projects in different, so-called workspaces.
+For example: while you develop your website code in one workspace, you can develop your agent system in another.
 Thus it can be avoided to mix-up things that do not belong to each other.

-We recommend the development of an agent system in a dedicated own Java workspace.
+Having defined your workspace Eclipse will be opend with a welcome page that points to further information and tutorials.